Bruce-Mi/Bruce-Mi.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: Young Scientist in Astronomy (Top 10%)
+  - title: Young Scientist in Astronomy
     url: ''
     date: '2025-07-20'
     awarder: Hong Kong Laureate Forum